-- Tell your healthcare provider about all your other drugs and supplements, including over-the-counter medications and vitamins.
-Track all your medicines online with Heart360 or download our printable medication log.
+- Tell your healthcare provider about all your other drugs and supplements, including over-the-counter medications and vitamins (and holistic type supplements).

 - All medications have side effects, including drugs to treat arrhythmias.
 Most of the side effects aren't serious and disappear when the dose is changed or the medication is stopped.
 But some side effects are very serious.
 That's why some children are admitted to the hospital to begin the medication.
 If your child is prescribed medication, it's very important that your child take the medication just the way the doctor prescribes it.

 - It's often necessary to monitor how much of a drug is in your child's blood.
 The goal is to make sure there's enough of the drug to be effective, but not so much that harmful side effects occur.
 These blood tests require taking a small amount of blood from a vein or the finger.
 It's a good idea to talk to your child about this before the doctor visit.